Roasted Butternut Squash Soup with Bacon

 When you cook the bacon you will want to save some of the drippings.
 Then once the apples and onions are chopped add a few tablespoons back into the pot.
 You will want to cook them until they start to brown and caramelize.
 That caramelization will add flavor before you add the stock.
 Since this will be done at the same time as the roasting butternut squash that once it is cooked you can immediately puree everything.
 Add the rosemary and cream at the end and then top with the bacon bits.

-butternut squash soup in a white bowl
+Butternut squash soup in a white bowl

 • Save